 Want to know more about how to store your organic whole foods?
 Read through our food storage tips below for a variety of ingredients!
-Correct food storage practice will prevent spoiling make sure all of your quality pantry foods stay fresh.
+Correct food storage practice will prevent spoiling and also make sure all of your quality pantry foods remain fresh.

-Transfer to airtight container(s) as soon as possible and store in a cool, dry place.
+Transfer to airtight container(s) as soon as possible and store in a cool, dark, dry place.
 Keep out of direct sunlight.
+Avoid moisture or condensation.

 Yeast is damaged by water and moisture, so we recommend that once opened, you keep your yeast in an airtight jar (make sure the jar is completely dry).
 You can store in the fridge if using frequently, otherwise store in the freezer and take out as needed.